MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

     :::image type="content" source="media/adx-dashboards/data-source-pane.png" alt-text="Data source pane.":::

-## Use Parameters

-Parameters significantly improve dashboard rendering performance, and enable you to use filter values as early as possible in the query.
-Filtering is enabled when the parameter is included in the query associated with your tile(s).
-For more information about how to set up and use different kinds of parameters, see [Use parameters in Azure Data Explorer dashboards](dashboard-parameters.md).

 ## Add tile

-In addition to pinning a tile from a query, you can add new tiles directly from the existing dashboard. **Add tile** uses Kusto Query Language snippets to retrieve data and render visuals.
+Dashboard tiles use Kusto Query Language snippets to retrieve data and render visuals.
 Each tile/query can support a single visual.

 1. Select **Add tile** from the dashboard canvas or the top menu bar.